Cucumber-JVM consists of several modules (jars) that you can download from the public maven repo.

 |Python (Jython interpreter)|

 If your programming language is Java you will be writing glue code (Step Definitions and Hooks) in plain old Java classes.
 Cucumber will create a new instance of each of your glue code classes before each Scenario.
 If all of your glue code classes have an empty constructor you don’t need anything else.
 However, most projects will benefit from a Dependency Injection module to organize your code better.

 |Dependency Injection Container||Jar file|

-There are two ways to run Gherkin Features with Cucumber-JVM:
+There are several ways to run Gherkin Features with Cucumber-JVM:

 The JUnit Runner lets you run Cucumber from any tool that understands JUnit.
 This includes IDEs (such ash IntelliJ or Eclipse) and build tools (such as Ant, Maven or Gradle).

 Any build tool can execute command line programs (Cucumber’s Command Line Interface), so if you prefer this way to run your features you don’t need the

 This should help you pick the 2 or 3 modules you need.
 Let’s install them: